OD1992/Ousmane-defense-symposium/README.md

->Mathematical and Statistical Modelling of Infectious Diseases: COVID-19 and Malaria
+<h1>Mathematical and Statistical Modelling of Infectious Diseases: COVID-19 and Malaria</h1>
 >Mini-symposium and PhD defense of Ousmane Diao
 >April 29, 2023 from 2.30 to 4.30 pm
 >April 30, 2023 from 2.30 to 3.30 pm